-The Environmental Services Office is also tasked with snow removal, lawn mowing of county properties and with assisting public office with labor such as moving of desks, filing cabinets, etc. Should you need assistance please do not hesitate to call (419) 782-5442.
+The Environmental Services Office is also tasked with snow removal of County Building’s sidewalks and parking lots and lawn mowing of county properties and with assisting public office with labor such as moving of desks, filing cabinets, etc. Should you need assistance please do not hesitate to call (419) 782-5442.

 Our staff implements the programs with enthusiasm and energy that indicates a can-do spirit.
 Our public work crew supervisor is Barry Hoagland.
 The clerical staff: Susan Herr, Lynn Bishop, Deb Centers and Lori Bryant provide outstanding support relative to the required myriad number of reports that must be maintained and monitored.
 The office is managed and operated by Tim Houck, Director and June Crosser, Assistant Director.

 The Defiance County Environmental & Administrative Services assists the public with litter control.
 Our office attempts to pick up every road in Defiance County, per year, at least once.
 Defiance County has an approximate mileage total of 913miles.
 There are 152 State Roads, 326 County Roads and 435 Township Roads, that is a lot of miles of litter control!
 A Public Works Supervisor will oversee a crew of CCNO trustees to assure all litter gets pickup up.